theOtherLuke/nordlynx-router/README.md

 `$ ip a`

 Look for your lan interface and verify it has an address on your subnet(dhcp-range).
 If not, you may need to whitelist ports 67 and maybe 68 for dnsmasq to work.
+I haven't needed this on any of my setups this far though.
 Thank you @Kenny606 for this tidbit.

 server port: